-All About Postage Stamp Trains
+All About Aurora Postage Stamp Trains

-A Brief History of N Scale
+A Very Brief History of N Scale

 Introducing Postage Stamp Trains

-In 1967, Aurora arranged with with Trix to import their growing Minitrix line of North American N Scale model trains, along with track and accessories, under the brand name Postage Stamp Trains.
-Apparently the rationale for the name was that a typical car or locomotive, when viewed end-on, was roughly the size of a postage stamp, although this may be apocryphal.
+In 1967, Aurora arranged with Trix to import their growing Minitrix line of North American N Scale model trains, along with track and accessories, under the brand name Postage Stamp Trains.
+The name was chosen to emphasize the small size of "N Gauge," which Aurora chose instead to refer to as "Micro-Gauge."

 Postage Stamp Trains is a Trademark of the Aurora Plastics Corporation.